outdreamer/build-a-cure/docs/specific_problem_analysis/govt/info_problems.md

 - here are some ways to rearrange society's resources that don't involve huge investments

+  - market differentiation as a way to stimulate economy
+    - agents need different resources to justify a trade
+    - organizing differences across economy, markets, products, resources, automation, & labor to ensure enough differentiation within trade loops that trade itself is protected
+    - creating differences where there are none to stimulate trade (innovation, education, info imbalances, etc)

   - college debt: if college grads or current students want to pay off college debt, let them do useful science research or build useful tools out of a national index of tools needed, in return for college credit

   - homeless living situation: